- Search The Registry

 Johnny Hartman, a Black singer, was born on this date in 1923.

-Born in Chicago, John Maurice Hartman began singing early on and performed while in Special Services in the Army.
+Born in Chicago, John Maurice Hartman began singing early on and performed in Special Services in the Army.
 Hartman studied music in college and made his professional debut in the mid-1940s.
 He performed with Earl Hines and recorded his first sides for Regent/Savoy.
-After Hines' band broke up later in 1947, Hartman moved to the Dizzy Gillespie Big Band and stayed for two years, recording a few additional sides for Mercury as well.
+After Hines' band broke up in 1947, Hartman moved to the Dizzy Gillespie Big Band and stayed for two years, recording a few additional sides for Mercury.

 A Black crooner, he closely followed Billy Eckstine and built on the form with his notable jazz collaborations, including the 1963 masterpiece John Coltrane and Johnny Hartman.
 A beautiful set of ballad standards, including top-flight renditions of "Lush Life" and "My One and Only Love," the album sparked a flurry of activity for Hartman, including two more albums for Impulse: the 1963 "I Just Dropped By To Say Hello" and the following year "The Voice That Is."

-During the late 1960s and early '70s, he recorded a range of jazz and pop standards albums for ABC, Perception, and Blue Note.
-Hartman recorded sparingly during the 1970s, but returned with two albums recorded in 1980, one of which ("Once In Every Life") earned a Grammy nomination just two years before his death on September 15, 1983, in New York City.
+During the late 1960s and early '70s, he recorded various jazz and pop standards albums for ABC, Perception, and Blue Note.
+Hartman recorded sparingly during the 1970s but returned with two albums recorded in 1980, one of which ("Once In Every Life") earned a Grammy nomination just two years before his death on September 15, 1983, in New York City.